 - Share the history, style and characteristics of Carolingian and Ottonian art

 1. Early Middle Ages in Europe: Definition & Overview

-The Middle ages of Europe, a troubled time of shifting empires, broken cities and people trying to get by.
-This article will explain this period in Europe's history and offer an overview of the key moments throughout this age.
+The Early Middle Ages in Europe were a troubled time of shifting empires, broken cities, and people trying to get by.
+This lesson explains this period in Europe's history and offers an overview of key moments throughout this age.

 2. Early Medieval Art & Architecture: Characteristics, Techniques & Famous Works

 In this lesson, we will study some of the major forms, techniques, and characteristics of early medieval art and architecture.
 We will also meet some of the most famous works of art from this period.

 3. Classical & Christian Influences on Early Medieval European Art